 Decorative Paper: Non-traditional papers that have unique finishes, textures, inclusions, patterns.
 Many are imported from Japan, Nepal, Philippines, Taiwan, Thailand, India or Egypt.
 Uses are unlimited and include collage, bookbinding, rubberstamping, card making, lampshades, screens and photo backgrounds.

 Deckle: The open wooden frame that rests on top of a mould to contain the pulp.

 Deckle Edge: The natural outer edge on a sheet of handmade paper when the deckle is removed.
 The popular feathered look may be simulated by "water-cutting paper", using specialty scissors, or carefully tearing paper along a ruler.

 Embossed: An image pressed into the surface of paper from beneath to create a raised impression.
 When neither color nor foil are applied it is called a blind emboss.

 Esparto: A course grass used in paper favored for writing and printmaking.

 Felt Finish: Felt pads with distinctive patterns are used to create textures on the finished sheet.
-The "felt side" is often termed the "right side", but an artist may like the texture of the Wire Side.
+The "felt side" is often termed the "right side", but an artist may like the texture of the Mould Side.
 A watermark reads correctly from the felt side.